apfeiffer1/selenium-state-machines/docs_source/index.rst

 State Machines for Selenium
 =======================================================

-A small library for running selenium test inside a state machine.
+A small library for running selenium tests by description interactions and assertions over their results with a state machine.

 .. automodule:: state_machine_testing
    :members: StateMachine